jslowbro/game-service/ReadMe.md

 to add additional tests.
 Also http requests in resources/http/requests.http could be made into a test suite running during CI.

 Better api docs could be added OpenAPI/Swagger but I was too lazy to do it. resources/http/requests.http should be enough for most people

+Validation could be done on incoming requests - again, didn't feel it was important to this task.

+Race condition can occur while one player is playing a round and than wants to play another.
+This could be fixed by giving GameState an aggregateVersion.
+This way only one of the outcomes could be persisted and other would throw Exception.

 ## Building and running the project